Table of Contents

 Rickets and osteomalacia

-Rickets and osteomalacia have been explained in great detail in a separate article and the readers are encouraged to have a read that article to enhance their knowledge on the topic.
-Both the occurrence of vitamin D dependent type 1 rickets and vitamin D resistant rickets have been discussed.
+Rickets and osteomalacia have been explained in great detail in a separate article and readers are encouraged to review that article to enhance their knowledge on the topic.
+Both the occurrence of vitamin D-dependent type 1 rickets and vitamin D-resistant rickets have been discussed.
 Osteomalacia is the adult counterpart of rickets.

 Interpretation of Serum Calcium and Phosphate

-The normal range of calcium is 8.8 to 10.3 mg/dl (2.2-4.6 mmol/L).
+The normal range of calcium is 8.8–10.3 mg/dL (2.2–4.6 mmol/L).
 Calcium is present in 3 forms in the body.
-Either it is bound to organic and inorganic anions like citrate (which constitutes 15 %) or it is bound to albumin (which constitutes 40 %) or it exists in the free active ionized form.
+Either it is bound to organic and inorganic anions like citrate (occurrence 15%), bound to albumin (occurrence 40%), or exists in the free active ionized form.

-Though total calcium consists of both bound and free-form, in diseases such as hypoalbuminemia, there is a disproportionate decline of the bound calcium.
-It should also be noted that for the establishment of the diagnosis, the concomitant measurement of the parathyroid hormone and also of vitamin D is recommended.
+Although total calcium consists of both the bound and free forms, in diseases such as hypoalbuminemia, there is a disproportionate decline of bound calcium.
+It should also be noted that for the establishment of diagnosis, the concomitant measurement of parathyroid hormone levels and vitamin D is recommended.

-In acute respiratory alkalosis, the increase in the binding of calcium to albumin (due to the change in the extracellular pH) causes a decrease in the ionized calcium level.
+In acute respiratory alkalosis, the increased binding of calcium to albumin (due to changes in the extracellular pH) causes a decrease in ionized calcium levels.

-In multiple myeloma, there is an increase in the total calcium in the body (due to the binding of calcium to the protein), increase in the free calcium level (due to the activation of the osteolytic activity leading) and elevation of the phosphate level.
+In multiple myeloma, there is an increase in the total calcium in the body (due to the binding of calcium to the protein), an increase in free calcium level (due to activation of osteolytic activity), and elevation of phosphate level.

-In the deficiency state of vitamin D, the level of calcium may be corrected by the compensatory secretion of parathyroid hormone.
+In vitamin D deficiency, the level of calcium may be corrected by the compensatory secretion of parathyroid hormone.